Virginia Staudt Sexton: Early life and education

 On January 21, 1961, she married Richard J. Sexton, Ph.D., an English professor at Fordham University.
 With this marriage Sexton became a stepmother to three girls and one boy ranging from the ages of eight to twenty-one.
 The youngest of her stepchildren Richard Sexton holds a Ph.D. in psychology and the second youngest Mary Sexton is a doctoral candidate in educational administration.

 Contributions and achievements

 After quitting her job as a lecturer at Notre Dame College of Staten Island, Virginia Staudt Sexton worked as a guidance director at Fordham University.
 While at Notre Dame College she opened a psychology lab, created a psychology major, and became associate professor and chair of the psychology department.
 While working at Fordham she conducted research on shock therapy and psychosurgery for schizophrenic patients.
 Sexton had published over one hundred articles, several scholarly monographs, and seven books.
-She spent the bulk of her career at Lehman College in the Bronx.
-After her retirement there, she continued working at St. John's University in Queens, NY.
+She spent the bulk of her career at Lehman College in the Bronx.vAfter her retirement there, she continued working at St. John's University in Queens, NY.